Superfund Accomplishments Report - Fiscal Year 2022

 Looking Ahead

-The Superfund Program has set yet another ambitious agenda for FY 2023 to tackle our nation’s most pressing environmental hazards and deliver environmental justice to communities across the country.
+The Superfund Program has set yet another ambitious agenda for FY 2023 to tackle our nation’s most pressing environmental hazards.
 A second wave of approximately $1 billion in Bipartisan Infrastructure Law funding will allow us to start new cleanup projects and expedite more than 100 others to address legacy pollution and ensure that communities get the protections they deserve.
 We are also building off last year’s momentum and aiming to designate additional PFAS chemicals as hazardous substances in a forthcoming Announcement of Proposed Rulemaking.

 Looking forward, we are already working hard in the new year to continue our mission and make clean air, land, and water a reality for all Americans.